compulim/generator-azure-web-app/README.md

 > Because the build is done on Azure, we modified the virtual path from `/site/wwwroot` to `/site/wwwroot/dist/website`.
 This is done by customizing [`azuredeploy.json`](azuredeploy.json).

-> It seems the "Deploy to Azure" service did not setup webhooks on GitHub automatically, thus, new commits do not re-sync automatically.
+> Currently, the "Deploy to Azure" service will not automatically setup webhooks on GitHub, thus, new commits do not re-sync automatically.
 To enable continuous deployment, go to Azure Portal and re-add GitHub deployment option.

 #### Thru Visual Studio Team Services

 Deploy thru Azure [continuous deployment](https://azure.microsoft.com/en-us/blog/using-app-service-web-apps-continuous-deployment-with-github-organizations/) is limited and asynchronous.
-This makes the option not ideal for medium or large teams.
+This makes the option unideal for medium or large teams.

 We recommend [VSTS Release Management](https://www.visualstudio.com/en-us/features/release-management-vs.aspx) for advanced deployment, it also comes with [BVTs](https://en.wikipedia.org/wiki/Build_verification_test), performance tests, approval process, rollback, etc.